krobelus/rate-experiments/thesis.md

 the shared UP-model at each step to determine UP-satisfiability.
 Every lemma in a correct DRAT proof is a RUP or RAT inference with respect to the accumulated formula.
-In practice, most lemmas are RUP inferences, so a checker first tries to check RUP and only if that fails, falls back to RAT.
+In practice, most lemmas are RUP inferences, so a checker first tries to check RUP, and if that fails, falls back to RAT.

 In *specified DRAT*, checking is performed with respect to the accumulated formula, while *operational DRAT* uses an *adjusted accumulated formula* that